-The PGCE Drama is inspected regularly by the Office for Standards in Education (Ofsted) on behalf of the Teaching Agency (TA), which is responsible for all such courses in England and Wales and was recently judged to be ‘Good with outstanding features’ (April, 2010).
+The PGCE Drama is inspected regularly by the Office for Standards in Education (Ofsted) on behalf of The National College for Teaching and Leadership (part of the Department for Education), which is responsible for all such courses in England and Wales and was recently judged to be ‘Good with outstanding features’ (April, 2010).

 Ofsted reported that the key strengths are: